amirul1000/viralelites/README.md

 "# viralelites"

-Viralelites projects  in PHP MySQL to manage customers to allow them to buy likes comments share & ad
+Viralelites projects  in PHP MySQL to manage customers to allow them to buy likes comment share & ad
 ===================================================================================================

+#Viralelites  #Viral Management Projects with Source code in PHP MySQL

+This system is for Buyer and seller of likes comments share & providing ad in social media like Instagram Facebook etc.People can buy their likes comments share and can sell ad on their wal.